jetty/jetty.project/SECURITY.md

 All [active versions](https://jetty.org/download.html) of Jetty are supported for security issues.
 [End-of-life (EOL) versions](https://jetty.org/download.html) of Jetty may be supported for serious security issues or on a [commercial support basis](https://jetty.org/support.html).

+## Experimental Features

+Some features of Jetty are considered experimental.
+Any security issue found in an experimental feature is not considered a security issue but rather a bug.
+Feel free to report those bugs to the [Jetty issue tracker](https://github.com/eclipse/jetty.project/issues).

 ## Reporting a Vulnerability

 Do not open a public issue to report a security vulnerability.